stdm/stdm.github.io/data-science-book.md

 Prof. Dr. Martin Braschler is deputy director of the Institute of Applied Information Technology (InIT) at Zurich University of Applied Sciences and leads the Information Engineering research group.
 His main research interests are in the field of information retrieval (IR) evaluation, multilingual IR, and natural language processing.
 He is well-known in the academic community as one of the original initiators of the CLEF campaigns for IR evaluation.
 Drawing from a strong background in industry, Martin Braschler also has extensive experience in the transfer of IR technology to the commercial marketplace.

 **Thilo Stadelmann**
-Thilo Stadelmann is professor of computer science at ZHAW School of Engineering in Winterthur.
+Prof. Dr. Thilo Stadelmann is professor of computer science at ZHAW School of Engineering in Winterthur.
 He received his doctor of science degree from Marburg University in 2010, where he worked on multimedia analysis and voice recognition.
 Thilo joined the automotive industry for 3 years prior to switching back to academia.
 His current research focuses on applications of machine learning, especially deep learning, to diverse kinds of data.
 He is head of the ZHAW Datalab and vice president of SGAICO, the Swiss Group for Artificial Intelligence and Cognitive Sciences.

 **Kurt Stockinger**
 Prof. Dr. Kurt Stockinger is a Professor of Computer Science and Director of Studies in Data Science at Zurich University of Applied Sciences.
 His research focuses on Data Science, i.e. Big Data, data warehousing, business intelligences and advanced analytics.
 He is also on the Advisory Board of Callista Group AG.
 Previously Kurt Stockinger worked at Credit Suisse in Zurich, at Lawrence Berkeley National Laboratory in Berkeley, California, as well as at CERN in Geneva.
 He holds a Ph.D. in computer science from CERN / University of Vienna.